 Applicants will be directed to faculty with appropriate expertise.
 Once a faculty advisor has been secured, prospective students must submit a proposed program of study to the BIOMS graduate committee.
-Applicants will be considered for admission to the BIOMS program provided that they 1) meet all admission requirements of the Office of Graduate Studies and the BIOMS program, and 2) are successful in securing a faculty advisor.
+Applicants will be considered for admission to the BIOMS program provided that they 1) meet all admission requirements of the Office of Graduate Studies and the BIOMS program, 2) are successful in securing a faculty advisor, and 3) receive approval on their proposed program of study from the BIOMS graduate committee.